potatopoutato/RiskAI_Test/README.md

     //# Download necessary files from a remote directory
     //RUN curl -O <remote_file_url> -o /data/<filename>
     //Since the files are in a Kaggle repository in .zip format, we will be copying them manually to our docker repository in folder named 'data'
+    //Now, to put data to HDFS(Hadoop distributed file storage) in Spark(Spark leverages in-memory processing and can integrate with Hadoop.
+Therefore, faster) using Scala(Language).

 Your directiories should be like: your-docker-repository-in-system/data/etfs/and stocks